 2.2.1.
 Model calibration.
 An accurate depiction of the transient thermal behavior of the data center is essential for the validity of this study.
 For this reason, the parameters of the numerical model were estimated from the data collected from a small, 93 m2 (1000 ft2) telecommunications data center located in Ithaca, NY.
 The data center had IT power demand of about 14 kWe, indicating a low power density of 150 W/m2 based on the computer room floor area.
 This is about one third of the median used power density in data centers worldwide [11].
 The data center was equipped with a geothermal heat pump (GHP), which maintained the computer room temperature between θmin of 25.6 and θmax,1 of 26.4 ºC (78 to 80 ºF).
 The second stage of the heat pump compressor was activated at θmax,2 of 27.2 ºC (81 ºF).

-The schematic of the cooling system is shown in Figure 1.
+The schematic of the cooling system is shown in Error!
+Reference source not found..
 The heat pump removes heat from the indoor air and transfers it through two hydronic loops connected by a heat exchanger to a series of 140 m deep borehole heat exchangers (BHEs).
 BHEs dissipate the heat to subsurface, providing a nearly constant temperature of liquid returning to the GHP independent of the weather conditions.
 The indoor air cooled by the GHP is distributed by a network of underfloor ducts and perforated tiles to the server room and returned through a system of vents located in the ceiling.
 The air flow is not contained to the IT equipment and the cold supply air is allowed to mix with the indoor air.

 The geothermal heat pump provides a higher COP than air conditioning systems typically used in data centers and its performance is less sensitive to the ambient temperature.
 The dynamic thermal behavior of the data center, however, does not depend on the source of cooling and is expected to be the same for both geothermal and air-source systems.